FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 Discussion:

-When referring to more than one trial, plural term “Trial Outputs” is used to collectively describe multiple Trial Output instances.
+When referring to more than one trial, plural term "Trial Outputs" is used to collectively describe multiple Trial Output instances.

 Implementations may provide additional optional attributes.
 The Controller implementations SHOULD

 {::comment}

-    [MB84]: As we have an exception
+    MB84: As we have an exception

-    [VP]: Reformulate.
+    VP: Reformulate.
           Conditional MUST has an authoritative prescribed condition, SHOULD gives implementers freedom to choose their own conditions.

-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 ignore values of any optional attribute they are not familiar with, except when passing Trial Output instances to the Manager.